AutodeskGames/stingray-docs/source/stingray_help/playtesting/connecting_to_remote/setting_up_ps4.md

 To connect the Stingray Engine to a PlayStation 4:

-1. Make sure you have followed all the steps under ~{ Requirements for PlayStation 4 game development }~ in order to prepare your development environment.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on PlayStation 4 }~.

 2. In the Stingray Editor, use the **Connections** panel to set up a connection to the PlayStation 4 device, then mirror the Editor viewport or run your project.